 14. Clean up your act - If you regularly lose time because you’re scrambling to find files, try coming in early or staying back late one day to do a clean sweep of your desk.
 Then, get into the habit of investing a few minutes each day to tidy up.

-Use these productivity and time management tips to get the most out of your day and turbo-charge your career.
+Use these productivity and time management tips to get the most out of your day and turbo-charge your way to career happiness.

 Developing your time management skills is important to increase your productivity and wellbeing at work.
 Read our related articles: